The Sapphic Sublime and the Architecture of Longing

 The concept of the pathetic fallacy—attributing human emotion to the natural world—is often taught as a rudimentary literary device.
 We are warned against the cliché of a thunderstorm mirroring a character’s grief.
 However, when refined and applied with surgical precision, the environmental pathetic fallacy evolves into the “sensory mirror,” a technique where the landscape absorbs and amplifies the erotics of the space.

 Consider the role of temperature, wind, and texture.
 A sudden, biting wind coming off a lake does not merely “set a moody tone.”
-It is a physical pressure that forces a character to shiver, to cross her arms, to seek shelter in the lee of her companion’s body.
+It creates physical pressure that may make a character shiver, cross her arms, or choose to seek shelter in the lee of her companion’s body.
 The cold stone of a ruined wall pressing against a character’s spine provides a harsh tactile contrast to the sudden, radiating heat of the other woman stepping into her personal space.

 Designing the Geography of Desire